 4. Goal or Target Condition (What is the objective?
 Which piece of the gap are you addressing?)

 TO: Reduce time to file death certificate registrations.
+The cycle time for registration filing begins with the hand-delivery of certificate(s) by the funeral homes to the Vital Records Office.
+The process concludes upon creating an error-free custodial copy of the filing for eventual mailing to the State Office, as well as in-house printing of the requested certified copies.

 5. Customers and Beneficiaries (Who benefits from achieving the goal?
 What populations are targeted?)